 We’ve been busy and traveled a lot last year.
 Like real social butterflies.
 Conferences were ”our” thing in 2017., so we decided to share experiences and reviews of events linked with Neuralab Tour which was full of interesting places, lectures, and speakers.

 We started our #NeuralabTour with Dani Komunikacija 2017 event in beautiful Rovinj.
-Although the event is considered a full-scope marketing event with topics covering PR, Advertising, Branding, Interactive and offline-online interaction, there were also lectures focused on digital industry and trends.
-The speakers were some of the most recognized world experts from Alex Brown, Natasha Jen, Yasuharu Sasaki and co-founder of notorious torrent portal The Pirate Bay Peter Sunde.
-They discussed some of the current issues and topics in a digital industry like:
+Although the event is considered a full-scope marketing event with topics covering PR, Advertising, Branding, and Interactive and offline-online interaction, there were also lectures focused on the digital industry and trends.
+The speakers were some of the most recognized world experts from Alex Brown, Natasha Jen, Yasuharu Sasaki and co-founder of the notorious torrent portal The Pirate Bay Peter Sunde.
+They discussed some of the current issues and topics in the digital industry like:

 - Tech talks conspiring about new ad formats, video distributions and digital content strategies

 - Modern new approaches to web design can boost the real center of every digital ecosystem

 - New types of digital projects and how design (combined with web development) can change user behavior and even communication patterns.